duncanc19/notes/angular.md

 ### Directives

+Directives are added to the HTML and start with a star.

 This example shows a variable which is initialised to an array of objects.
 Two directives(ngFor - like a foreach) are used in the html file to loop through the artists and then the songs in the artist.
 ```js
 export class AppComponent {